 - Write your partner a love letter

-- Write sweet compliments your children on your bathroom mirror (dry erase markers work great!)
+- Write sweet compliments to your children on your bathroom mirror (dry-erase markers work great!)

 - Bake your neighbors some cookies or a cake

-- Leave a bottle water and an encouraging note in your mailbox to your mail carrier
+- Leave a bottle of water and an encouraging note in your mailbox to your mail carrier

 - Send your pastor an email and let them know how much you appreciate them

 - Send your children’s grandparents your kid’s artwork in the mail